Step One: UIUC Online Library Catalog

 The subject headings used in the Library catalog are standardized Library of Congress headings, which may be subdivided by geographic area, chronological period, genre, or sub-topic.
 The language of subject headings is not particularly intuitive or natural, so you shouldn’t hesitate to ask a librarian for help in finding the correct subject headings.

-A good way to find catalog subject headings for your topic is to do a keyword search in the online catalog.
+A good way to find catalog subject headings for your topic is to do a keyword search in the Library's Primo Catalog.
 For example, let's say you look for "Charles Dickens" and you see the following record in your results:

 Look in the "Topics" field: these are the subject headings for this book.
 The subject headings in the online catalog are hyperlinked, so simply click on the heading you're interested in, and it will automatically launch a search for books under that heading.